 Author: Marion Vieweg

-This blog article is part of a series of five blog articles around transport in new and updated NDCs and LTS based on an assessment by GIZ and SLOCAT and funded by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
+This blog article is part of a series of five blog articles around transport in new and updated NDCs and LTS based on an assessment by GIZ and SLOCAT and funded by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
 For a comprehensive overview of further aspects of the assessment take a look at our brochure.
+The blog series follows recommendations for policymakers on how to enhance climate ambition in transport (available here).

 Stay tuned for more blog articles to come!